taehyounpark/ml4fp-sbi-tutorial/README.md

 This repository houses the simulation-based inference tutorial to be presented at ML4FP 2025.

+## Prerequisites

+- For the system:
+    - Apptainer
+    - A capable NVIDIA GPU

+- For the student:
+    - Maximum likelihood estimation
+    - Array operations (`torch.tensor`)
+    - Basic ML programming skills (`lightning`)

 ## Setup

 First, build & launch the container by